-First of all, muscles knots are not actually knots.
-Muscle knots, also known as Myofascial Trigger Points are painful spots in your muscles.
-There is some disagreement between scientist, but knots are generally considered to be the result of muscle fibers that have become damaged in some way causing them to become tense and to stick to each other.
-Your muscles are meant to be pliable, they’re what allows you to bend, twist, and complete your day to day activities.
+Muscles knots are not actually knots.
+Muscle knots, also known as Myofascial Trigger Points, are painful spots in your muscles.
+There is some disagreement among the scientific community, but knots are generally considered to be the result of damaged muscle fibers becoming tense and sticking together.
+Your muscles are meant to be pliable, they allow you to bend, twist, and complete your day to day activities.
+There are two different kinds of muscle knots: latent knots, which do not hurt unless you make direct physical contact with them, and active knots that hurt regardless.
+Muscle knots tend to form in the following regions:

-One of the main causes of muscle knots is injury caused by overuse, heavy lifting, or moving improperly.
-When you’re injured, your body cannot always move in the proper way and this strains muscles.
+Some of the main causes of muscle knots are injuries induced by overuse, heavy lifting, or moving improperly.
+When you’re injured, your body cannot always move properly, and this can strain muscles.
 Poor posture and a lack of exercise can also directly be a cause of knots.
 Another culprit that I know I am personally guilty of is prolonged sitting.
 I have a bad habit of getting distracted and sitting for long periods of time when I am reading or working on the computer.
+Additionally, stress can cause muscles to tense up leading to knots and a variety of other muscle pains.

 How do you get rid of muscle knots?